Hellenistic philosophy: Truth of sense-perception

 The epistemology of the Epicureans was empiricist, with knowledge being ultimately sourced from the senses.
 Epicurus argued that sensory information is never false, though it may be misleading sometimes, and that "If you fight against all sensations, you will not have a standard against to which judge even those of them you say are mistaken".
 He responded to an objection to empiricism made by Plato in Meno, according to which one cannot search for information without having some pre-existing idea of what to search for, hence meaning that knowledge must precede experience.
 The Epicurean response is that prolepsis (preconceptions) are general concepts which allow particular things to be recognised, and that these emerge from repeated experiences of similar things.
 When we form judgments about things (hupolepsis), they can be verified and corrected through further sensory information.
-For example, if someone sees a tower from far away that appears to be round, and upon approaching the tower they see that it is actually square, they would come to realize that their original judgement was wrong and correct their wrong opinion.
+For example, if someone sees a tower from far away that appears to be round, and upon approaching the tower they see that it is actually square, they would come to realize that their original judgement was wrong and would correct their wrong opinion.

 Pleasure

-Epicureanism bases its ethics on a hedonistic set of values, seeing pleasure as the as the chief good in life.
+Epicureanism bases its ethics on a hedonistic set of values, seeing pleasure as the chief good in life.
 Hence, Epicurus advocated living in such a way as to derive the greatest amount of pleasure possible during one's lifetime, yet doing so moderately in order to avoid the suffering incurred by overindulgence in such pleasure.
-Epicurus actively recommended against passionate love, and believed it best to avoid marriage altogether.
-He viewed recreational sex as a natural, but not necessary, desire that should be generally avoided.
+Epicurus actively recommended against passionate love and believed it best to avoid marriage altogether.
+He viewed recreational sex as a natural but not necessary desire that should be generally avoided.
 Since the political life could give rise to desires that could disturb virtue and one's peace of mind, such as a lust for power or a desire for fame, participation in politics was discouraged.
 Further, Epicurus sought to eliminate the fear of the gods and of death, seeing those two fears as chief causes of strife in life.